 Thomas Wagget, aged 34 is a brother to Christopher Wagget, aged 31.
-William Johnston aged 26 and John Johnston aged 23, were brothers.
+William Johnson aged 26 and John Johnson aged 23, were brothers.
 William Smart, aged 34 is a brother to David Smart aged 31.

 Edward Coomby, Thomas Huggup, Richard Bell and William Johnson survived the explosion, explains Maureen Anderson in her book Northumberland and Cumberland Mining Disasters.
 Bell and Huggup apparently survived unscathed but Johnson succumbed just a few hours later, whilst Coomby lingered some days before his eventual death.
 This account differing to the newspaper report which claimed “Thomas Huggup, and Robt.
 Bell were severely burnt and are dangerously ill.
 Edw.
 Comby and Wm.
 Johnson escaped unhurt.”

-William Johnson, aged 26, is listed in the St Peter’s Burial Register for 25 February 1821.
-There is a burial listing for Thomas Huggup of Wylam aged 46, at Ovingham, Northumberland on 1 June 1821, a village that lies just west of Newcastle Upon Tyne.
-It is possible that Thomas survived for three months before his death and this might explain some of the confusion regarding the fate of those miners lucky enough to escape.
-Perhaps it was only the one miner Richard Bell who survived unscathed from the Russell Wallsend mining explosion?
-Richard’s father William Bell aged 33 (sic) and brother William Bell Jnr. aged 17 were victims, both buried in the churchyard at St Peter’s, Wallsend.
+William Johnson, aged 26, is listed in the St Peter’s Burial Register for 25 February 1821, Thomas Huggup and Richard/Robt.
+Bell appeared to the the only survivors.
+The severely injured Edward Coomby died some days later however he is not listed in the mining toll, nor is there a burial record to be found.
+There will probably always remain some confusion regarding the fate of those miners lucky enough to escape.
+Richard Bell’s father William Bell aged 33 (sic) and brother William Bell Jnr. aged 17 were victims, both are buried in the churchyard at St Peter’s, Wallsend.

 William Russell, the colliery owner undertook to look after the reported 26 widows and 90 fatherless children for as long as necessary and he presented each family with a guinea to tide them over, plus the promise of two shillings a week to each affected widow and child.
 The colliery also paid the funeral and burial expenses for the miners.
 It was also a sad fact that some of the widows were expecting babies and their loss is unimaginable.

-This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of a husband and two brothers she found she was also pregnant with a child, who would never know her father.
-It was poignant that Ann Davison named her daughter Thomasina after her dead husband and that after her marriage to Matthew Robson she named her son John Hutton Robson after her dead brother.
+This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of her husband Thomas and two brothers, William and John Hutton and caring for her three fatherless children William, Jane and Frances, she found she was also pregnant with her fourth child, a daughter, who would never know her father.
+It was poignant that Ann Davison named this child Thomasina Davison after her dead husband Thomas.
+After her re-marriage to Matthew Robson, Ann named another son John Hutton Robson in honour of her dead brother.